AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

 [ http://www.haskell.org/pipermail/glasgow-haskell-users/2012-January/021744.html](http://www.haskell.org/pipermail/glasgow-haskell-users/2012-January/021744.html)

+A cut-down prototype is attached to this page.
+(The ugliest hacks removed.)

 The fact that DORF has been 'faked' in existing GHC is good evidence that it's a modest change.
 Furthermore, we can implement H98-style records/fields using the same mechanism.

-DORF is to be enabled by a compiler flag ‑XDeclaredOverloadedRecordFields, which implies flag ‑XNoMonoRecordFields, which in turn implies ‑XDisambiguateRecordFields and -XNamedFieldPuns with ‑XRecordWildCards.
+DORF is to be enabled by a compiler flag **‑XDeclaredOverloadedRecordFields**, which implies flag **‑XNoMonoRecordFields**, which in turn implies ‑XDisambiguateRecordFields and -XNamedFieldPuns with ‑XRecordWildCards.

-Note we do _not_ assume flag ‑XDotPostfixFuncApply; dot notation is not needed by DORF, it's purely syntactic sugar to suit the taste of the programmer.
+Note we do not assume flag ‑XDotPostfixFuncApply; dot notation is not needed by DORF, it's purely syntactic sugar to suit the taste of the programmer.

-DORF is implemented through a class `Has' with methods `get' and `set'.
+DORF is implemented through a class `Has` with methods `get` and `set`.
 (Very similar in principle to SORF.)
-There's an instance of `Has' for each record/field combination, with the instance generated from the record declaration.
+There's an instance of `Has` for each record/field combination, with the instance generated from the record declaration.

-Within each instance, get/set are defined in terms of the record's data constructors, using ‑XDisambiguateRecordFields and friends.
+Within each instance, `get/set` are defined in terms of the record's data constructors, using ‑XDisambiguateRecordFields and friends.

-fieldLabel declaration (data dictionary)
+### fieldLabel declaration (data dictionary)

 There is to be a new declaration type, examples: